PurpleI2P/i2pd_docs_en/docs/user-guide/FAQ.md

 All communications over I2P are anonymous and end-to-end encrypted; participants don't reveal their real IP addresses.

-The I2Pd client is an implemmentation of the I2P protocol in C++, used to transmit data via I2P. i2pd is used for anonymous peer-to-peer applications (filesharing, cryptocurrencies) and anonymous client-server applications (websites, instant messengers, chat-servers).
+i2pd is an implemmentation of the I2P protocol in C++. i2pd is used to facilitate anonymous peer-to-peer applications (filesharing, cryptocurrencies) and anonymous client-server applications (websites, instant messengers, chat-servers), all using I2P.

 I2P allows people from all around the world to communicate and share information without restrictions.